gael-close/quarto-tech-memo/README.md

 ## Development

-Run a test suite with [Invoke](https://www.pyinvoke.org/), formatting the memo in all variants and opening the resulting PDF with `zathura`.
+Run a test suite with [Invoke](https://www.pyinvoke.org/), formatting the memo in all variants.

 ```bash
 invoke test (--gh)